History of the United States Space Force: The Space Commission

-Space forces in the Global War on Terrorism
+Space forces in the War on Terror

-The promise of a separate Space Corps or Space Force in the 2010s was cut short by the September 11 attacks, which reoriented the focus of the United States from emerging military powers like the People's Republic of China to the Global War on Terrorism against violent non-state actors.
-Air Force Space Command provided direct support to Operation Enduring Freedom, enabling satellite communications, global positioning system enhancements, and deployed personnel to support counterterrorism operations.
+The promise of a separate Space Corps or Space Force in the 2010s was cut short by the September 11 attacks.
+The immediate threat of Al-Qaeda left much less time and attention for emerging military powers like the People's Republic of China.
+During the War in Afghanistan (2001-2021) Air Force Space Command provided satellite communications, navigation through GPS enhancements, and deployed its own personnel.
 For Operation Iraqi Freedom, the Air Force Space Command deployed space operators to forward operating bases in the Middle East and the Defense Satellite Communications System Phase III provided 80% of bandwidth for allied forces in theater, while 85% of Milstar communications capacity was directed towards support of tactical forces.